jooter/excercise-weather-service/README.md

 * The proposed solution should allow new developers to make changes to the code safely.

-    For achieve this, I have done:
+    For achieve this, I have been trying:

     - Follow SOLID principles